PoCInnovation/Pool2023/Software/day02/2 - ORM/Go/README.md

 ### Testing, again and again 🧪

-You've noticed that your architecture has become more complex.
+You've noticed that your architecture has become more complex.\
 If this continues, you risk, when modifying a feature, to break other essential functionalities.

-You've seen some unit and functional tests, maybe it's time to implement some for your application?
+Now that you have used the given tests, it may be the time to implement your own!

+Take a look at the tests for each steps and try to improve them 😄

 ## Additional Resources